thomas-roos/aws-greengrass-lite/docs/spec/core-bus-interface/gg_config.md

   database for the key.
 - [gg-config-read-resp-2] The method will error if a response value is not provided.
-  - [gg-config-read-resp-2] `GG_ERR_NOENTRY` will be returned if the key was not in the configuration.
+  - [gg-config-read-resp-2.1] `GG_ERR_NOENTRY` will be returned if the key was not in the configuration.

 ## write

 The `write` method updates the value associated with `key_path`.
-If the value is a map with subkeys, it is merged in recursively.
-Keys are updated if the new timestamp is greater or equal to the existing timestamp
+If the `value` is an object with subkeys, it is merged in recursively.
+Any values (i.e. leaves of the `value` object) are updated if the new timestamp is greater or equal to an existing value's timestamp.

 - [gg-config-write-1] `write` can be invoked with call or notify.